 Remote workers, just like any other employees, need clear direction of what is expected in terms of objectives and company goals.

-In a May 2016 Forbes piece, Victor Lipman points out that ,“If expectations are completely clear, and preferably mutually agreed-upon, it helps to bring the entire remote working arrangement into clearer focus.”
+In a May 2016 Forbes piece, Victor Lipman points out, “If expectations are completely clear, and preferably mutually agreed-upon, it helps to bring the entire remote working arrangement into clearer focus.”
 Setting expectations is a motivator for remote workers.

 5. Place an emphasis on what is produced, rather than when